* Commission forecasts see Spain far wide of deficit goals

 By Luke Baker and Lefteris Papadimas

-BRUSSELS/ATHENS, May 11 (Reuters) - Spain and France came under intense pressure from the European Commission on Friday to take bolder steps to cut their budget deficits as Greece’s political impasse deepened, highlighting the range of problems facing the troubled euro zone.
+BRUSSELS/ATHENS, May 11 (Reuters) - Spain and France came under intense pressure from the European Commission on Friday to deepen their deficit cuts as anxiety mounted over Greece’s ability to stay in the euro zone.

 Presenting its twice-yearly economic forecasts, the European Commission said Spain would run a deficit of 6.4 percent of economic output this year and 6.3 percent next year, with both targets substantially above levels already agreed with the EU.